-Remove the plaster symmetrically by pulling the file from the proximal edge of the model toward the distal end in one continuous motion.
+Remove the plaster symmetrically by pulling Do not add plaster the file from the proximal edge of the model not even at the fibula toward the distal end in one continuous motion.
 Repeat 3 or 4 times at each spot.
 Remove an even layer of plaster everywhere, following all contours without changing them.
-Do NOT reduce the length.